KERR FAMILY CHRONICLES© Christopher Earls Brennen

 - George MacDonald, son of Alexander and his second wife, Martha, was born on Jan.27, 1865.

 - Eliza Martha MacDonald, daughter of Alexander and his second wife, Martha, was born on Jun.3, 1867.
-This may be the Martha McDonald, aged 14, who was living with her father and stepmother at 54 Canal Street, Glasgow, at the time of the 1881 Census.
+She would have been just eight years old when her parents died in 1875 and it seems that she moved to Scotland to live in the home of her half-sister, Mary (McDonald) Darby.
+This is probably the Martha McDonald, aged 14, described as ‘relative’, who was a member of the Darby household at 54 Canal Street, Glasgow, in the 1881 census.

 - Andrew Thomas MacDonald, our ancestor, was the son of Alexander MacDonald and his first wife, Elizabeth Martin, and must have been born about 1841 since his age at death in 1924 was listed as 83.
 In the old family bible Andrew is listed as Andrew Thomas McDonald of Tamnavally, son of Alexander McDonald of Kilicolpy.
 According to family legend, Andrew Thomas was born and grew up in Scotland though this legend almost certainly refers to earlier origins of the family.
 Under the name of McDonnell rather than MacDonald he married Martha McReynolds on Oct.10, 1867, in the parish church of Arboe.
 Andrew is listed as of full age, a bachelor and a labourer of Killycolpy whose father, Alexander, was a farmer.
 Martha is listed as of full age, a spinster of Mullaghglass whose father, Thomas McReynolds, was a farmer.
 Andrew and Martha assented to marriage by making their marks and the witnesses were W. Thomas Bleak and William Lapsley.
 Their first child, Alexander, was born in 1869 in Mullaghglass, Co.
 Tyrone.
 Shortly thereafter Andrew and Martha emigrated to Glasgow, Scotland; the 1871 Census of Scotland records the family of three as living at 37 East Hope Street, Glasgow.
 Their second child, William, was born in Lanarkshire, in 1872.
-Their third child, Andrew Thomas, was born in Glasgow in 1879 but baptized later that year in Stewartstown, Co.Tyrone.
+When their son James (the first with that name) died in 1875 they were living at 54 Canal Street, Port Dundas, Glasgow and Andrew was working as a mason's labourer.
+When their daughter Eliza Jane (the first with that name) was born in 1876 they were living at or near the Spittal Hill Colliery in Cambuslang, Scotland, and when she died in 1880 they were living at 230 Nuneaton Street, Barrowfield, Glasgow, and Andrew was working in the iron foundry.
+Their son, Andrew Thomas, was born in Glasgow in 1879 but baptized later that year in Stewartstown, Co.Tyrone.
+When their son Andrew Thomas (the first with that name) died in July 1880 they were living at 230 Nuneaton Street, Glasgow and Andrew was working as an iron foundry labourer.
 The 1881 Census of Scotland records the family as living at 230 Nuneaton Street, Barrowfield, Glasgow.
 It lists 32-year-old Andrew McDonald, a labourer in an iron foundry and his 30-year-old wife Martha, both born in Ireland as well as their 11-year-old son Alexander (a scholar born in Ireland) and their 9-year-old son William, born in Glasgow, Lanarkshire.
 It also lists 50-year-old mother-in-law, Jane Martin, and 23-year-old James Martin (a labourer in an iron foundry) both born in Ireland.
 Family history recalls that Andrew and Martha had a shop and lived at 44 East John Street, Glasgow.
 Indeed, the 1891 Census of Scotland, records the whole family living at 44 East John Street, Glasgow: 44-year-old Andrew is listed as an iron works labourer and the rest of the family are listed as included below.
 Jane Martin is listed as 67-year-old mother-in-law and widowed housekeeper born in Ireland.
 The family bible records that their daughter Martha was born there about 1883 and that their son James was born at that address in 1891.
-Therefore Andrew Thomas and Martha must have resided in Scotland during 1881-91 at least.
+Therefore Andrew Thomas and Martha must have resided in Scotland during 1876-91 at least.
 Later the family moved to Dalkey near Dublin where they ran a Post Office and shop.
 An old photograph of Andrew and Martha MacDonald taken when they were in their middle age is included above.
 Later (about 1900) it seems that Andrew deserted his wife and family perhaps because of a drinking problem.
 He may have returned to Scotland.
 Martha accompanied by the younger children including James then moved to a farm in the townland of Tamlaghtmore, Arboe, County Tyrone, which belonged to her family.
 She lived in the same house in which Samuel Dallas was living in 1970.
 In the census of 1901, Martha is recorded living in the townland of Killywoolahan (just north of Killycolpy) and working as a domestic.
 The only other residents of the house are her youngest son James aged 10 and Jane Martin, a 70 year old blind widow.

 Marriage certificate of Andrew Macdonald and Martha McReynolds in 1867.